 From Farm to Fork

 Organic food and beverages producers, regional markets and online traders, local heritage, gastronomy and hospitality institutions.
 Our one-week field trip in June 2019 (and a pre-field trip in 2018) covered all stages of the value chain in organic food and beverages production on the island of Mallorca.
-Students participating in the field trip came from two international programmes, MSc International Food Business and Consumer Studies and MSc Sustainable Food Systems, both jointly offered by the University of Kassel and the University for Applied Sciences in Fulda.
+Students participating in the field trip came from two international programmes, MSc International Food Business and Consumer Studies and MSc Sustainable Food Systems, both previously led by Prof. Dr. Christian Herzig as the then Programme Director during his time as Professsor for Management in the International Food Business at the University of Kassel.
+At the Justus-Liebig-University Giessen he continues carrying out field trips with students covering food production from farm to fork (see, for example: www.vomackeraufdenteller.de).

 Joan Mayol, former agricultural minister of the Balearic Islands, shares with Prof. Dr. Christian Herzig his view of the organic sector's development on Mallorca...